 We meet to worship in the beautiful building in Church Lane set next to the duck pond; it’s very clear why the church is popular for weddings and baptisms!
 The church originates from the 10th century and has been adapted over the years.
 Eight new bells were installed in 2009 and in recent years some of the pews were replaced with moveable benches which means the space can be adapted for a range of uses including concerts and our regular toddler group.
-None of the ‘history’ has been lost, however, and there is a short leaflet available in the church that explains some of the architecture, stained glass windows and memorial plaques that have been retained.
+None of the ‘history’ has been lost, however, and there is wonderful architecture, stained glass windows and memorial plaques.

 The churchyard is well maintained and is currently still ‘open’ for burials and interments.
 There are some interesting historical graves to see including some brick barrel graves and a memorial to Diana Rowden, a former agent with the Special Operations Executive during World War II.

 The Church of the Holy Rood is an Anglican Church and part of the Parish of the Resurrection, the other churches being St Lawrence and All Saints, both in Alton, and St Peter’s Church at Beech.
 We are also linked with Alton Methodist Church via the Greater Alton Project.

 Our Sunday morning services are usually at 9.30am and last for up to one hour, alternating between services of Morning Worship and Holy Communion (see the parish website for details, link below).

 We sing hymns accompanied by the church organ; we have been introducing more contemporary worship songs with a band (guitars, keyboard and flute) once or twice a month.
 The services are relaxed in style and usually follow the Church of England Lectionary.
 Pre Covid19 coffee was served after the services giving the chance to have a good chat; hopefully we will be able to resurrect that again soon.